RoozbehSanaei/Stat-and-ML-Blogs/README.md

 # Statistics Blogs
-This collection aims to gather blogs and online  resources that explain different statistical concepts simply and clearly
+This collection aims to gather blogs and other online resources explaining statistical concepts simply and clearly.

 ## General Concepts